 - Carry survival gear, i.e., extra food, clothing, matches, etc.

 There is limited emergency response.
-Travellers must be entirely self-sufficient and able to handle any emergency situations on their own.
+You must be entirely self-sufficient and able to handle any emergency situations on your own.
 In the event of an emergency you should be prepared for lengthy delays in search and rescue response times due to weather conditions and/or the availability of both aircraft and rescue personnel.
 Medical or rescue assistance may be several days away.

 NPS Emergency Dispatch